 Artist Doug Hyde was born in Hermiston, Oregon, and traces Nez Perce, Assiniboine, and Chippewa tribal ancestry.
 He attended the Institute of American Indian Arts in Santa Fe and the San Francisco Art Institute in the 1960s.
 While recuperating from serious injury after a second tour in Vietnam, Doug learned to use power tools to cut and shape stone.
 Sculpting in stone and bronze became the passion and focus of his life.

-Hyde has received a $25,000 artist award in three installments over a year-long period, with additional grant money available for artist travel and expenses, and artwork production.
+Hyde received a $25,000 artist award in three installments over a year-long period, with additional grant money available for artist travel and expenses, and artwork production.
 The second finalist for the project was Yakima artist Toma Villa.
 Each finalist had time to draft a proposal for jurors from tribal and local communities.
-Doug’s proposal deals with Nez Perce removal and return to the Wallowas.
-He will visit the city and meet with local artists and Josephy Center and city officials in the near future before developing a final plan.
+Doug’s proposal dealt with Nez Perce removal and return to the Wallowas.
+He visited the city and met with local artists and Josephy Center and city officials before developing his final plan.

 In 1998, one of Hyde’s sculptures was installed at the White House.
 In 2008, his bronze, Little Turtle, was purchased for the permanent collection of the Smithsonian’s Cultural Resource Center.
 Hyde has focused most of his efforts in the past decade to help Native American tribes tell their stories.

-The Josephy Center and Oregon Community Foundation are proud to give Doug Hyde the chance to tell the Nez Perce story in the town named for its most famous leader.
+The Josephy Center and Oregon Community Foundation are proud have given Doug Hyde the chance to tell the Nez Perce story in the town named for its most famous leader.